GreptimeTeam/demo-scene/influxdb-lineprotocol/README.md

-# Ingestion with InfluxDB Line Protocl, Analysis with SQL and PromQL
+# Ingestion with InfluxDB Line Protocol, Analysis with SQL and PromQL

 ## Step 1: Install requirements